 Marine Science Institute

-Founded in 1941, the 62-acre UTMSI main campus, and 10-acre Port Street campus are strategically located on the north shore of Mustang Island, which offers unparalleled access to open Gulf waters and the pristine bays and estuaries of Texas.
-These natural habitats include: fresh to hypersaline waters; sea grass and mud flats; oyster reef; sand beaches; dune areas; the open Gulf; and estuarine nurseries.
+Founded in 1941, the 62-acre UTMSI main campus and 10-acre Port Street campus are strategically located on Mustang Island's north shore, offering unparalleled access to open Gulf waters and the pristine bays and estuaries of Texas.
+These natural habitats include fresh to hypersaline waters; sea grass and mud flats; oyster reef; sand beaches; dune areas; the open Gulf; and estuarine nurseries.
 Core research areas include marine ecosystem structure and function, fisheries biology, organismal biology, fish physiology, and marine biogeochemistry.

-The Marine Science Institute facilities include approximately 200,000 square feet of research and teaching laboratories, digital classrooms, study areas, library, visitor center, auditorium, meeting rooms, and offices.
+The Marine Science Institute facilities include approximately 200,000 square feet of research and teaching laboratories, digital classrooms, study areas, a library, a visitor center, an auditorium, meeting rooms, offices, and seawater for laboratory experiments.
 A dormitory, apartment housing, cafeteria, and fitness facilities support resident student and visiting scholar needs.
 The institute's boat basin harbors watercraft ranging from shallow water skiffs to the R/V Katy, a 57-foot trawler.

 The Marine Science Institute is home to several unique programs.
-It manages two federally sponsored programs; the Mission-Aransas National Estuarine Research Reserve and the Beaufort Lagoon Ecosystems Long Term Ecological Research Program (BLE LTER).
-The Mission-Aransas Reserve, at 186,189 acres, is the third largest estuarine reserve in the nation and focuses on research, education, and stewardship.
-The Mission-Aransas Reserve maintains outreach facilities and programs of the Marine Science Education Center in Port Aransas, and the Bay Education Center in Rockport, Texas.
-The Reserve also operates the Amos Rehabilitation Keep (ARK) which rescues and rehabilitates hundreds of sea turtles and marine birds annually.
-The Beaufort Sea (LTER) is a research program along the northern Alaskan Arctic coastline in the Beaufort Sea is focused on studying the relationship of seasons and Arctic ecosystems.
-The Institute also operates the Fisheries and Maricultural Laboratory on its Port Street Campus that conducts research in captive spawning, larval development, nutrition, physiology of recreationally and commercially important fishes.
+It manages two federally sponsored programs; the Mission-Aransas National Estuarine Research Reserve and the Beaufort Lagoon Ecosystems Long Term Ecological Research Program (LTER).
+The Mission-Aransas Reserve, at 186,189 acres, is the third-largest estuarine reserve in the nation and focuses on research, education, and stewardship.
+The Mission-Aransas Reserve maintains outreach facilities and programs of the Patton Center for Marine Science Education in Port Aransas, and the Bay Education Center in Rockport, Texas.
+The Reserve also operates the Amos Rehabilitation Keep (ARK), which rescues and rehabilitates hundreds of sea turtles and marine birds annually.
+The Beaufort Sea (LTER) is a research program along the northern Alaskan Arctic coastline in the Beaufort Sea, and the program is focused on studying the relationship of seasons and Arctic ecosystems.
+The Institute also operates the Fisheries and Maricultural Laboratory on its Port Street Campus, which conducts research in captive spawning, larval development, nutrition, and physiology of recreationally and commercially important fishes.